The Long Weekend Intensive (IRL): Long Weekend Retreat starting September 10

 Non-programmed excursions

-I am happy to help you arrange anything you might like to see/do!
+While you are responsible for funding research/pleasure excursions, I am happy to help you arrange anything you might like to see/do!

 Things to note